google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 - If you use Bootstrap or Foundation to build your UI, ask yourself if they're necessary.
-Such abstractions add heaps of CSS the browser must download, parse, and apply to a page, all before before your site-specific CSS enters the picture.
+Such abstractions add heaps of CSS the browser must download, parse, and apply to a page, all before your site-specific CSS enters the picture.
 [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout)
 and [Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) are